How to Manage a Collection

 Collection Link Text

 Text to display in place of Collection URL.
-(60 character maximum)
+(60 character maximum) This text will also appear at the top of every catalog record in the collection.

 EXAMPLE: "Bird Collection"

 URL at which more institution information may be found.
+This text will also appear at the top of every catalog record in the collection.

 Institution Link Text